An In-Depth Look at MonaLisa Touch

 Menopause Changes the Vagina

 Menopause, however, is marked by a decrease in estrogen.
-This causes the lining to thin, and as that happens, tissues that were once folded become more lax.
+This causes the lining to thin, and as that happens, tissues that were once folded become laxer.
 The vagina essentially loses its flexibility, which accounts for the pain and discomfort women often feel during menopause.

 The Unspoken Toll